Bergamo Alta Italy: The Unique Old Town You Can’t Miss!

 Bergamo Italy Guide

-Bergamo Alta is home to many stunning churches that date all the way back to the 1100’s.
+Bergamo old town is home to many stunning churches that date all the way back to the 1100’s.
 It’s quite spectacular to see these religious structures built with such detail high up in old city.
 Below are the most famous ones to see on your visit to Bergamo in Italy!

 • Santa Maria Maggiore (12th century)